OnixHoque/sptransx-mlsys2025-reproduce/readme.md

 - CudaToolKit 12.1 (11.0 for DGLKE)

 # Environment Installation
+Git clone the current repository.
+Make sure to load GCC and conda environment first (e.g., `module load gcc conda`).
 To set up the environments, run the following command.
 It will create two venvs.
 One specific to DGLKE, another for the rest.

     ./0.setup_environments.sh